One-hit wonders of the 2000s

 'Crazy' by Gnarls Barkley (2006)

 "Crazy" was a smash hit in the mid-'00s, appearing on TV and in movies.
 But its rise in the U.K. came thanks to internet culture.
 The song was used in a radio show ad, which sparked over 31,000 downloads and earned it chart-topper status.
 "Crazy" also won a Grammy for Best Urban/Alternative Performance and was nominated for Record of the Year.
-Fans could soon hear even more Gnarls Barkley hits—in early 2024, singer CeeLo Green confirmed that he and bandmate Danger Mouse will release new material later this year.
+Fans could soon hear even more Gnarls Barkley hits—in early 2024, singer CeeLo Green confirmed that he and bandmate Danger Mouse have plans to release new material.

 'Pop, Lock & Drop It' by Huey (2006)